 OK – it is a senior class and there should be senior sophisticated classes – but most of the basic classes have fallen prey to the same thinking.

-I did build a couple of PDRacers for $300 each with some scrounging of materials – but to get a couple of kids racing I have to spend $7500 for a foam sandwich, mylar sailed, Harken blocked beginners class so they can be competitive.
+Where now, to get a couple of kids racing I have to spend $7500 for a foam sandwich, mylar sailed, Harken blocked beginners class so they can be competitive.
 Or an Opti for $5000.
 That is 25 PD Racers – if I could scrounge enough materials – or around 8 if I had to buy all the bits retail.
 And people involved in the conventional sailing classes and their organisations wonder about the falling participation rates and argue for the status quo.